apiflask/apiflask/docs/schema.md

 ## Data validators

-APIFlask's `aipflask.validators` contains all the validator class provided by marshmallow:
+APIFlask's `aipflask.validators` contains all the validator class provided by marshmallow and two extra validators `FileType` and `FileSize`:

 - `ContainsNoneOf`
 - `ContainsOnly`